konoui/lipo/README.md

 ## LIPO

+This `lipo` aims to be compatible with macOS `lipo`.
-This `lipo` creates Universal Binary a.k.a Fat Binary for macOS.
+macOS lipo is known as an utility for Universal Binary a.k.a Fat Binary.

 This is useful for following use-cases.

 - On CI/CD (e.g. GitLab) not providing macOS or [macOS `lipo`](https://ss64.com/osx/lipo.html).
 - On GitHub Actions not using macOS for [cost-effective](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)

-Note: I recommend checking to see if your toolchains support Universal Binary or not first.
-For example, GoReleaser GitHub Action supports [macOS Universal Binary](https://goreleaser.com/customization/universalbinaries/)

 ### INSTALL